manticoresoftware/manticoresearch/manual/Searching/Options.md

 For batch of queries the option must be attached to the very first query in the batch, and it is then applied when working queue is created and then is effective for the whole batch.
 This option has same meaning as option [max_threads_per_query](../Server_settings/Searchd.md#max_threads_per_query), but applied only to the current query or batch of queries.

 ### token_filter
 Quoted, colon-separated of `library name:plugin name:optional string of settings`.
-Query-time token filter gets created on search each time full-text invoked by every index involved and let you implement a custom tokenizer that makes tokens according to custom rules.
+Query-time token filter gets created on search each time full-text invoked by every table involved and let you implement a custom tokenizer that makes tokens according to custom rules.
 ```sql
 SELECT * FROM index WHERE MATCH ('yes@no') OPTION token_filter='mylib.so:blend:@'
 ```